FAQ

 Can’t tutoring get rid of most learning problems?

 Absolutely not.
 The purpose of tutoring is to establish skills and understandings that have not been mastered, due to such factors as absences from school, poor teaching, or lack of effort.
-Although Restored Hope Remedial Services offers tutoring options, our primary purpose is to remediate the underlying conditions that make learning very difficult or impossible even when the above factors are not an issue.
-Tutoring in the presence of such disabilities is usually very difficult and often fruitless, because the underlying skills necessary for mastering the subject matter are missing.
+Although Restored Hope Education Center offers tutoring options, our primary purpose is to remediate the underlying conditions that make learning very difficult or impossible even when the above factors are not an issue.
+Tutoring in the presence of such learning barriers is usually very difficult and often fruitless, because the underlying skills necessary for mastering the subject matter are missing.
+Tutoring after intervention is much more effective.

 Can I do these programs at home?

 Some programs can be done at home if adequate supervision and equipment are available.
-Some must be done at our learning center.
-Some may have to be done at another facility, under the supervision of other professionals.
+Some can be done at our learning center or even online.
+Some may have to be done at other facilities, under the supervision of other professionals.

 Can your programs be used to improve performance for individuals who do not seem to have learning problems—to “fine-tune” their skills?